MailTape/MailTape-v1/_posts/2022-01-09-Uzi-Freyja.md

 guestPic: guestPic476.jpg
 ---
 <p id="introduction">
 This Sunday, we're extremely happy to start a new year of music discoveries with you and with [Uzi Freyja](https://uzifreyja.bandcamp.com/album/stand).
 Coming from the house of WARRIORECCORDS ([Mansfield.TYA](https://www.mailta.pe/445/mansfield-tya/), [Maud Geffray](https://www.mailta.pe/281/maud-geffray/)...), prepare for an intense session, a crescendo of energy and vivacity.
-Music has and always be here, universal language from hearts to hearts.
+Music is a universal language from hearts to hearts.
 A vibration in the air, a light in the darkness.
 Let's keep that fire strong and alive, here and present.
 D a n c e.
 D  a  n   c     e.
 Dnce.
 Dce.
 D. DaNcE* d ddd daa ddA n Cccc ē.
 </p>

 # Uzi Freyja's selection